shubhammeshram01/Data-Analysis-with-Pandas-and-NumPy/README.md

 10) Sorting values and Indexes
 11) Fill null values with mean

-# Had hands-on following various datasets :
+# Analyzed the following datasets using Pandas and NumPy:

 |Sr. No.|Dataset Name|Python File|CSV File|
 |-|-|-|-|